Alienware m17 R5 (AMD Advantage): Meet the king of AMD gaming laptops

 Weight: 5.6 pounds

 I’ve been reviewing gaming laptops for about 14 years now and I have to say that I love the current state of the industry.
-Because we’re now at a place where it’s truly a competition.
-Instead of Intel and Nvidia ruling the gaming laptop space, AMD is here making some serious noise and OEMs are starting to dance to AMD’s beat.
+We’re now at a place where it’s truly a competition — instead of Intel and Nvidia ruling the gaming laptop space, AMD is here making some serious noise and OEMs are starting to dance to AMD’s beat.

 The latest team to make beautiful music with AMD?
 Alienware with the m17 R5.
 Boasting a AMD Ryzen 9 6900XT processor and a Radeon RX 6850 XT GPU, the laptop is not to be trifled with.
 Thanks to AMD Advantage Suite, this system is optimized up the wazoo to ensure that you’re getting the best performance out of the system no matter the situation.
 You also get Cherry MX keys, a stunning 4K display, great speakers and a slick design to boot.